nutirition-positions/nutrition-positions.github.io/index.md

 ![](images/landing-page.png)

-### Index pages (FindFood, Map, Restaurant pages)
+### Index pages (Find Food, Map, and Restaurant Details pages)

-Eatereez provides three public pages that present the contents of the database organized in various ways.
+Eatereez provides four public pages that present the contents of the database organized in various ways.

-The [FindFood](http://eatereez.meteorapp.com/#/food) page displays a list of restaurants, with the ability to be filtered by food type (Hawaiian, Chinese, Sandwiches, etc...), whether they are currently open, and ratings.
-Each restaurant will also have the most liked user reviews, and an average rating which can be applied towards sorting restaurants by those ratings:
+The [Find Food](http://eatereez.meteorapp.com/#/food) page displays a list of restaurants, with the ability to be filtered by food type (Hawaiian, Chinese, Sandwiches, etc...), location, and dietary preference (Vegan, vegetarian).
+Each restaurant will also have an average rating displayed:

 ![](images/Restaurant List-MS2.png)